 In our examination of documents, we have assumed, with your consent, (i) that all documents submitted to us are authentic originals, or if submitted as photocopies, that they faithfully reproduce the originals thereof; (ii) that all such documents have been or will be duly executed to the extent required; (iii) that all representations and statements set forth in such documents are true and correct; (iv) that any representation or statement made as a belief or made "to the knowledge of," or similarly qualified is correct and accurate without such qualification; (v) that all obligations imposed by any such documents on the parties thereto have been or will be performed or satisfied in accordance with their terms; and (vi) that the Companies, the Operating Partnership, the Management Companies (as defined in the representation letter described in the following paragraph) and the subsidiary partnerships at all times will be organized and operated in accordance with the terms of such documents.
-We have further assumed that, except for any exceptions set forth in the representation letter described in the following paragraph, the statements and descriptions of the Companies', the Operating Partnership's, the Management Companies', and the subsidiary partnerships' businesses, properties, and intended activities as described in the Registration Statement and the documents incorporated therein by reference are accurate and complete.
+We have further assumed that, except for any exceptions set forth in the representation letter described in the following paragraph, the Statements and descriptions of the Companies', the Operating Partnership's, the Management Companies', and the subsidiary partnership's businesses, properties, and intended activities as described in the Registration Statement and the documents incorporated therein by reference are accurate and complete.

-For purposes of rendering the opinions expressed herein, we also have assumed, with your consent, the accuracy of the representations as to matters of fact contained in the letter from the Companies to us which relate to the ownership and operation of Simon Property, Retail Property Trust, the Operating Partnership and the Management Companies.
+For purposes of rendering the opinions expressed herein, we also have assumed, with your consent, the accuracy of the representations contained in the letter from the Companies to us.
+These representations relate to the classification and operation of each of Simon Property and Retail Property Trust as a REIT and the organization and operation of the Operating Partnership and the Management Companies.